cetic/tsquared/README.md

 In this case, monitoring any futur observation is like applying a z-score (1 dimension) to this observation compared to the distribution of all past observations projected on the first component axis.

 If a loss of correlation happened between Var1 and Var2, it won't be seen on this univariate monitoring because it is the second component that will be impacted.
-This can happened if the senor capturing Var2 is defectuous.
+This can happened if the sensor capturing Var2 is defectuous.

 By extension to more dimensions, we understand that reducing "blindly" the number of components before a TSquared monitoring is not advised.
 It is certainly not a thing to do in case of sensors validation.